 Don’t be like me.
 Learn from the mistakes I made hiring a freelancer and use this guide as your go-to resource to find, hire, and manage your website copywriting project like a pro.

-Before we begin, let’s talk semantics.
-A website copywriter is someone who specializes in writing your site copy, typically the core pages of your site: the homepage, about, services, and contact pages.
+A website copywriter is someone who specializes in writing your website copy, typically the core pages of your site: the homepage, about, services, and contact pages.

 But there are some misnomers out there, so let’s chat through them, shall we?